- Trust Marketing Platform

 The goal of a reputation strategy is to rank higher in local search and convert more Google profile viewers into engaged prospects.
 Doing so does not necessarily require an endless amount of 5-star reviews.
 Rather, it requires your communities to consistently generate more positive reviews than the surrounding communities.
 To determine exactly how many reviews to target to start, we recommend you conduct an analysis.

-Competitive analysis involves more than just checking your ORA score.
+A competitive analysis involves more than just checking your ORA score.
 Determine where your property ranks in comparison to others in the area with a quick Google search.
 Then, set review volume goals that will boost your property’s rank.
 Once initial targets are identified, determine what review request volume you can realistically support, which will dictate how long it will take your communities to surpass competitive communities.

 No response is a response - and never a good look.
 Canned or automated replies are also a no-go.
 Everybody can tell when your communities are mailing it in.
 Be enthusiastic and grateful to your positive reviewers, and be thoughtful, apologetic, and considerate to any negative commenters.
 Above all else, be human and strive to solve problems.
-Read Widewail’s review response tips here.
+Read Widewail’s apartment review response examples and tips here.

 Think about the next renter.
 Your reviews and replies have two audiences, prospective renters and current tenants.
 In your reply, you want to be genuinely helpful to the reviewer while showing off your customer service to prospective renters.